Probing flavored regimes of leptogenesis with gravitational waves from cosmic strings

-{\bf Introduction.} Within the framework of the seesaw mechanism of light neutrino masses, leptogenesis \cite{Fukugita:1986hr} is a simple process for obtaining the observed baryon asymmetry of the universe \cite{Planck:2015fie}.
-In this process, CP asymmetric and out-of-equilibrium decays of heavy right-handed neutrinos (RHNs) to lepton and the Standard Model (SM) Higgs doublets, create a lepton asymmetry, which is then processed to baryon asymmetry by sphalerons \cite{Kuzmin:1985mm}.
-In the thermal leptogenesis scenario, the lepton asymmetry gets produced at a temperature $T_{\rm lepto}\sim M_ N$, where $M_N$ is the mass of the decaying RHN -- also referred to as the scale of thermal leptogenesis \cite{Davidson:2008bu,Buchmuller:2004nz}.
-Despite being a simple mechanism, leptogenesis operating on scales $M_N> \mathcal{O}\left(\rm TeV\right)$ are not directly testable, e.g., with collider experiments.
-Accurate incorporation of flavor effects \cite{Abada:2006ea,Nardi:2006fx,Blanchet:2006be} nonetheless opens up the opportunity to test high-scale leptogenesis with low-energy neutrino observables, specifically with the leptonic CP violation \cite{Pascoli:2006ci} -- a measurement of which is one of the primary goals of the ongoing neutrino experiments such as T2K \cite{T2K:2018rhz} and NO$\nu$A \cite{NOvA:2018gge}.
-Depending on the interaction strengths of the charged lepton flavors, there exist three distinct regimes of high-scale leptogenesis: $M_N\gtrsim 10^{12}~{\rm GeV}$ (one-flavor/vanilla, 1FL), $10^9~{\rm GeV}\lesssim M_N\lesssim 10^{12}~{\rm GeV}$ (two-flavor, 2FL), and $M_N\lesssim 10^{9}~{\rm GeV}$ (three-flavor, 3FL).
-While the 1FL regime is not sensitive to neutrino mixing parameters, the 2FL and 3FL regimes can offer low-energy neutrino phenomenology, which however may not be unequivocal, because of plenty of free parameters in the seesaw Lagrangian.
-Lately, there have been efforts to obtain a direct possible signature of high-scale leptogenesis with primordial stochastic gravitational waves background (SGWB) by focusing on the RHN sector, specifically, on the leptogenesis scale.
-This is interesting and wholesome because, unlike electromagnetic radiation, GWs traverse the early universe unimpeded with unerring information about their origin.
+Lately, there have been efforts to obtain a direct possible signature of high-scale leptogenesis with primordial stochastic Gravitational Waves background (GWs) by focusing on the RHN sector.
+This is promising because, unlike electromagnetic radiation, GWs traverse the early universe unimpeded with unerring information about their origin.
 Therefore, no matter how high the leptogenesis scale is, it can be probed with GWs.
-The idea originates from contemplating the origin of RHN mass at a more fundamental level \cite{Dror:2019syi,Blasi:2020wpy,Samanta:2020cdk,Datta:2020bht}.
-In Ref.~\cite{Dror:2019syi} it has been argued that the RHNs become massive because of the spontaneous breaking of a $U(1)_{B-L}$ gauge invariance, which many Grand Unified Theories (GUT) naturally embed \cite{Davidson:1978pm,Marshak:1979fm,Buchmuller:2013lra,Buchmuller:2019gfy}.
-Besides generating RHN mass, a gauged $U(1)_{B-L}$ breaking inevitably produces cosmic strings that radiate gravitational waves, which may be a signature of leptogenesis.
+The idea arises from contemplating the origin of RHN mass at a more fundamental level~\cite{Dror:2019syi,Blasi:2020wpy,Samanta:2020cdk,Datta:2020bht}.
+Indeed, in Ref.~\cite{Dror:2019syi} it has been argued that the RHNs become massive because of the spontaneous breaking of a $U(1)_{B-L}$ gauge invariance, which many Grand Unified Theories (GUT) might embed \cite{Davidson:1978pm,Marshak:1979fm,Buchmuller:2013lra,Buchmuller:2019gfy}.
+Besides generating RHN mass, a gauged $U(1)_{B-L}$ breaking inevitably produces cosmic strings (here we consider only stable cosmic strings~\cite{Buchmuller:2023aus}) that radiate gravitational waves, which may be a signature of leptogenesis.
 Let us consider the $U(1)_{B-L}$ invariant RHN mass term $f_N \overline{N_R} \Phi N^C_R$, where $f_N$ is the Yukawa coupling, $N_R$ is the RHN field and $\Phi$ being the $B-L$ scalar with vacuum expectation value $v_\Phi$.
-After the $U(1)_{B-L}$ breaking, the RHNs obtain mass given by $M_N=f_N v_\Phi$, cosmic strings are formed \cite{Kibble:1976sj,Hindmarsh:1994re,Jeannerot:2003qv} and radiate GWs with a scale-invariant spectrum at higher frequencies with an overall amplitude $\Omega_{GW}\propto v_\Phi$ \cite{Vilenkin:1981bx,Vachaspati:1984gt}.
+After the $U(1)_{B-L}$ breaking, the RHNs obtain mass given by $M_N=f_N v_\Phi$, cosmic strings are formed~\cite{Kibble:1976sj,Hindmarsh:1994re,Jeannerot:2003qv} and radiate GWs with a scale-invariant spectrum at higher frequencies with an overall amplitude $\Omega_{\rm GW}\propto v_\Phi$~\cite{Vilenkin:1981bx,Vachaspati:1984gt}.
 While the scenario is interesting, note however, that the GW spectrum being dependent only on $v_\Phi$ is not so sensitive to $M_N$ because of the additional free parameter $f_N$.
 As such, a GW spectrum for $v_\Phi=10^{14}$ GeV may correspond to 3FL for $f_N=10^{-6}$ as well as 2FL for $f_N=10^{-4}$.
-Therefore, a more realistic GW signature of leptogenesis requires dependence on both parameters $v_\Phi$ and $f_N$, hence on $M_N$.
+Therefore, a more realistic GW signature of leptogenesis requires dependence on both parameters $v_\Phi$ and $f_N$, and hence also on $M_N$.